Michael Martin, Baron Martin of Springburn: Declaration of British Council expenses

 In 2009, Martin was involved in a row over expenses incurred by MPs on taxpayer-funded British Council trips.
 In 2008 Conservative MP Mark Lancaster flew business class to Bangkok with the British Council for a two-day conference, at a cost of £5,018.
 Labour MP Sally Keeble flew out economy class and returned business class at a cost of £2,452.
 MPs must normally declare any hospitality they receive from outside organisations, and the British Council does not appear on a list of bodies whose gifts are exempt from the requirement.
 Martin signed a special certificate preventing the release of information about these trips, citing "Parliamentary privilege".
+This occurred during extensive revelations about MPs expenses.

 Resignation

 On 12 May 2009, the BBC reported that Michael Martin was under pressure to resign.
 On 17 May, Liberal Democrat leader Nick Clegg said that Michael Martin should stand down, saying he had become an obstacle to much-needed reform of Parliament.
 On 19 May, Douglas Carswell tabled a motion of no confidence, which 22 MPs signed.
 Later that day, Martin announced his intention to resign effective as of 21 June 2009.
 If the motion had been successful in a vote, Martin would have been the first Speaker to be forced out of office by a motion of no confidence since John Trevor in 1695.
 Martin said of his decision to resign:

 He was made the Steward and Bailiff of the Manor of Northstead to be able to stand down as an MP on the same date, forcing a by-election in his constituency of Glasgow North East.
 An election for Speaker was held on 22 June, which was won by John Bercow.

 Speakers are normally elevated to the House of Lords when they retire, and the government said it considered this a "formality".
 A vetting panel for the House of Lords pointed out to Prime Minister Gordon Brown that nominees had to "enhance rather than diminish" the standing of the house, which some Labour MPs interpreted as a slur against Martin.
 Sixteen MPs signed a Commons motion requesting that the peer responsible, Lord Jay, withdraw his comment.
-In accordance with tradition, as soon as Martin's successor as Speaker was installed, the first motion passed by the House of Commons was a resolution directing that a humble Address be presented to The Queen, asking her "to confer some signal mark of Her Royal favour" (i.e., a peerage) upon Martin "for his eminent services during the important period in which he presided with such distinguished ability and dignity in the Chair of this House".
+In accordance with tradition, as soon as Martin's successor as Speaker was installed, the first motion passed by the House of Commons was a resolution directing that a humble address be presented to The Queen, asking her "to confer some signal mark of Her Royal favour" (i.e., a peerage) upon Martin "for his eminent services during the important period in which he presided with such distinguished ability and dignity in the Chair of this House".